COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Patients received initial treatment with cycles of ifosfamide (6 g/m2), dactinomycin (1.5 mg/m2), and vincristine (1.5 mg/m2) for 7 weeks (IVA) followed by randomization to continue IVA or to continue IVA with the addition of doxorubicin (60 mg/m2).
 IVA represents a lower alkylating agent dose than the cyclophosphamide dose of 2.2 g/m2 used in COG rhabdomyosarcoma studies.
 Patients assessed to be in complete remission at the end of initial therapy were randomly assigned to either observation or the addition of six 4-week cycles of maintenance chemotherapy with vinorelbine (25 mg/m2) on days 1, 8, and 15 of each cycle with continuous daily cyclophosphamide (25 mg/m2 /day).

 Approximately 20% of Group III patients will have a residual mass at the completion of therapy.
 The presence of a residual mass had no adverse prognostic significance.[165,166] Aggressive alternative therapy is not warranted for patients with rhabdomyosarcoma who have a residual mass at the end of planned therapy unless it has biopsy-proven residual malignant disease.
-For Group III patients, best response (complete remission versus partial or no response) to initial chemotherapy had no impact on overall outcome.
-While induction chemotherapy is commonly administered for 9 to 12 weeks, 2.2% of patients with intermediate-risk rhabdomyosarcoma on the IRS-IV and COG-D9803 studies were found to have early disease progression and did not receive their planned course of RT.
+A 2009 analysis by the COG reported that for Group III patients, best response (complete resolution versus partial response or no response) to initial chemotherapy had no impact on overall outcome.
+In 2020, the COG reported a retrospective analysis of 601 patients with clinical Group III disease.
+The patients were enrolled in two COG studies (ARST0531 [n = 285] and D9803 [n = 316]) and completed all protocol therapy without developing progressive disease.
+Response was defined radiographically: 393 patients had complete resolution (65.4%), and 208 patients had partial response/no response (34.6%).
+The overall 5-year FFS rate was 75% for patients who achieved complete resolution and 66.5% for those who had a partial response/no response (adjusted [adj.]
+P = .094).
+Patients with parameningeal primary sites who achieved complete resolution had significantly improved FFS (adj.
+P = .037), while those with nonparameningeal primary sites had similar outcomes (adj.
+P = .47).
+Radiographic response was not associated with OS (adj.
+P = .21).
+Resection of the end-of-therapy mass did not improve FFS (P = .12) or OS (P = .37).
+In conclusion, complete resolution status at the end of protocol therapy in patients with parameningeal clinical Group III rhabdomyosarcoma was associated with improved FFS but not OS.
+While induction chemotherapy is commonly administered for 9 to 12 weeks, 2.2% of patients with intermediate-risk rhabdomyosarcoma on the IRS-IV and D9803 studies were found to have early disease progression and did not receive their planned course of RT.

 Members of the EpSSG evaluated the role of indeterminate pulmonary nodules at diagnosis in patients with rhabdomyosarcoma.
 The criteria for indeterminate pulmonary nodules were one to four nodules smaller than 5 mm or one nodule measuring 5 mm to 10 mm.
 Of 316 patients, 67 patients had nodules and 249 patients did not have nodules.
 At a median follow-up of 75 months, the 5-year EFS was 77% for patients with nodules and 73.2% for patients without nodules (P = .68).
 The 5-year OS was 82% for patients with nodules and 80.8% for patients without nodules (P = .76).
 The authors concluded that there was no need to perform a biopsy on or upstage the patients with indeterminate pulmonary nodules at diagnosis.[Level of evidence: 3iiA]